• Skip to primary navigation

 The economic benefits

 Green infrastructure enhances the lifespan and efficiency of traditional infrastructure and delivers economic benefits.
 These include carbon sequestration as well as air and water filtration.
-In the London borough of Barking and Dagenham green spaces are estimated to provide £3.64 million in carbon storage alone.
+In the London borough of Barking and Dagenham, green spaces are estimated to save £3.64 million in carbon storage alone.
 This is without including the value of stormwater management, temperature regulation and pollution reduction.

-By developing and protecting these areas everyone can benefit, from the wildlife to the taxpayer.
+By developing and protecting these areas everyone can benefit, from wildlife to the taxpayer.

 The importance of biodiversity